15 Japandi Style Kitchens – Inspiration and Ideas

 14. Going for Gold

 I love the delicate gold accents of this kitchen, as they add subtle opulence to an otherwise unassuming design.
 The solid white island and light wood cabinets are minimalist yet modern.
 Throw in a concrete-style floor, and you have yourself a winner!

 15. Room With a View

 Not everyone has the option of a window as a splashback, but if you do then you should certainly consider it.
 This design is striking yet simple, drawing your attention to the natural world while leaving the interior clean and functional.
 A poured concrete floor keeps it cool – in more ways than one.

 Warm Minimalist Kitchen Design – How To Get The Look

 After reading this post, I hope you are as full of Hygge and Wabi-Sabi as these 15 Japandi style kitchens!
 And I hope you feel inspired to give this style a shot.

 The Japandi style is a great choice if you’re looking to create a little bit of calm in your kitchen, love interior design, and enjoy a minimalist lifestyle.
-Or maybe you just enjoy texture, natural elements, and contrast – that’s okay too!
+Or maybe you just enjoy the texture, natural elements, and contrast – that’s okay too!